You've Heard Of Combination Skin, But What About Combination Hair? 6 Tips To Treat It

 How to care for combination hair.

 Much like treating combination skin, caring for this hair type is a delicate dance.
-Here are five expert-backed ways to strike the perfect balance:
+Here are six expert-backed ways to strike the perfect balance:

 1. Switch up your shampoo and conditioner.